sdsu-comp526/fall24/_sources/slides/module4-1_intro_to_fortran.md

 - Only one instruction (or statement) may appear on a line.
 - The statement is limited to the first 72 characters of each line.
 Many modern Fortran 77 compilers will accept longer lines, but this is not standard.
 - The program is written in all uppercase letters.
 Strictly speaking, uppercase is the standard for Fortran 77 but almost all Fortran compilers will accept lowercase letters.
 (Such compilers are not "case sensitive".)
 We will use uppercase because it helps to set off the program from the surrounding explanation.
 You can use either upper or lower case, whichever you like.
 - Notice that all of the lines in the example above begin with 6 blank spaces.
 This is because the Fortran 77 standard requires that the first 6 characters of a line be reserved for statement numbers and continuation characters.
+These 6 spaces originate from the punched card version of Fortran.

 ### Exercise 14.1:
 Create your first "do nothing" Fortran program.